-More than half of the clients with Dutch banks who have US nationality have no idea as to whether their information will be passed on, according to a poll among 350 clients of Americans Overseas, an organisation that helps Americans and American Dutch citizens with their tax returns in the US.
+More than half of the clients with Dutch banks who have US nationality have no idea as to whether their information will be passed on, according to a poll among 350 clients of Americans Overseas, an organization that helps Americans and American Dutch citizens with their tax returns in the US.

 Moreover, many Dutch people with one American parent or a double passport are not even aware of the agreements between the Netherlands and the US.
 Both governments have hardly been communicating actively about the obligations.
 Once they have been alerted, people complain – like previously mentioned in this newspaper – about a painstaking, time-consuming procedure.
 For example, they have to request a US social security number first.
 They also run the risk of an extra fine.

-8.7 million Americans who do not live in the US do have to file their tax returns there.
+8.7 million Americans who do not live in the US have to file their tax returns there.

 40,000 people among them are living in the Netherlands, it is estimated.